HusseinS13/csPortfolio/README.md

   </details>
       <details>
-  <summary> AutoZone Lightin in Java </summary>
+  <summary> AutoZone Lighting in Java </summary>
   https://husseins13.github.io/lightning2/

 A source of pride in the development of this project was being able to revisit the mousePressed() method and utilize a lot of randomly generated variables.
 I created the random lightning strikes by creating a while loop that randomly generated ints for the x and y variables.
 A challenge that I encountered, but later figured out, was how to randomly generate a background color each time the mouse was pressed.
 Here is the sample of my code that randomly generated ints:

   ```Java
 void draw() {